Map-A-Droid/MAD/README.md

 ## MAD concept
 ![MAD concept graphic](static/concept.jpg)

+**RGC (Remote GPS Controller)** is responsible for receiving the GPS commands from your server, taking screenshots (if OCR is enabled) and managing Pokémon Go on the phone (restarting, detecting if POGO is opened, etc)

+**PogoDroid** is the MITM (Man in the middle) App for reading the data from Pokémon Go and send it to your server.
+If you use the OCR method, you don’t need this app.

 ## Configuration
 Inside the `config` folder, duplicate the `config.ini.example` and rename it to `config.ini`.
 Then populate it with at least the database and websocket configurations.